vamshikurupati/5143-OpSys-kurupati/chapter2_review.md

 # Chapter 2 Review Questions

 Name: Vamshi Krishna Kurupati

 Course: 5143 Operating Systems

 Date: 17 Feb 2016.

 ##1.
 What are three objectives of an OS design?

-A.  Convenience: An OS makes a computer more convenient to use.
+A. **Convenience**: An OS makes a computer more convenient to use.

-    Efficiency: An OS allows the computer system resources to be used in an efficient manner.
+  **Efficiency**: An OS allows the computer system resources to be used in an efficient manner.

-    Ability to evolve: An OS should be constructed in such a way as to permit the effective development, testing, and introduction of new system functions without interfering with service.
+  **Ability to evolve**: An OS should be constructed in such a way as to permit the effective development, testing,

+    and introduction of new system functions without interfering with service.

 ##2.
 What is the kernel of an OS?